-Lytham Hall is the only ‘stately home’ on the Fylde coast and it is owned by local charity Lytham Town Trust.
-It is managed by regional charity Heritage Trust for the North West.
+Lytham Hall is the only ‘stately home’ on the Fylde coast, owned by local charity Lytham Town Trust.
+It’s managed by regional charity Heritage Trust for the North West.

 It’s also the only wooded community resource left on the Fylde coast.
 And for good measure, it also has a number of grade II listed buildings on the estate.

 Find out more about what’s happening at Lytham Hall Today